-We begin by building up our revenue to capture all of the potential income we could receive.
-With a single tenant, this is fairly straightforward.
-However, if our property has multiple tenants, in varying sized spaces, paying different rates, this could become much more involved.
-We also want to add in other income that could come from things like parking, laundry, vending, and fees.
-All of this together is the (A) Gross Potential Income.
-Then we need to adjust for any ongoing (B) vacancy we may have.
+After adding reimbursed expenses, if relevant, we need to adjust for any ongoing Vacancy (C) we may have.
 Because there is always some risk in keeping spaces filled and rent paid, even with a signed lease, and because there can be short term vacancy as tenants turnover, it is common for an analysis to include a vacancy factor.
-This vacancy factor is often 5%, but should be adjusted based on the level of turnover and risk present.
-(Note: Fluctuations in vacancy over time may require a multi-year pro forma as described in Section 8.)
-Once all of this vacancy is deducted from the Gross Potential Income, we are left with the (C) Effective Gross Income.
+This vacancy factor is often 5% but should be adjusted based on the level of turnover and risk present.
+(Note: Fluctuations in vacancy overtime may require a multi-year pro forma as described in Chapter 8.)
+Once all the vacancy is deducted from the Potential Gross Income, we are left with the Effective Gross Income (D).